bruhtus/bruhtus.github.io/content/posts/pointer-to-array-in-c.md

 ## &arr vs &arr[0]

-This is the analogy that help me understand what is _pointer to array_ in C programming language, which can be confusing for new people that try learning C programming language for the first time.

 In case you didn't know, we can get the address of an array using the address-of operator like `&array`.
 Here's an example:
 ```c